Coolie No. 1 (1995 film): Plot

 Raju keeps getting into trouble since he can only be in one place at one time.
 One such incident forces Raju, Malti and Hoshiyar Chand to file a missing persons complaint for Kunwar Mahendra Pratap Singh Mehta.
-Inspector Rakesh Pandey (Tiku Talsania) gets skeptical of the situation and starts to believe that Raju and his twin brother Mahendra are the same person.
+Inspector Rakesh Pandey (Tiku Talsania) gets sceptical of the situation and starts to believe that Raju and his twin brother Mahendra are the same person.

 Mahesh Pratap Mehta is disowned by his father Gajendra Pratap Singh Mehta due to his criminal activities.
 To get back at him and Raju, Mahesh stabs Gajendra and frames Raju for the same.
 Inspector Pandey arrives to arrest him, but Raju informs him that Gajendra is still alive and needs critical medical care, following which he escapes police custody.
 Raju runs to Deepak and both of them hatch a plan to pretend to be nurses from Singapore to save Gajendra's life, as that is Raju's only proof of innocence.
 At the hospital, Inspector Pandey tells Hoshiyar Chand, Malti and Shalini that Raju is just a poor porter who pretended to be Kunwar Mahendra Pratap Singh Mehta.

 While trying to save Gajendra, Raju and Deepak bump into Malti, Hoshiyar Chand and Shalini, who come to abort Shalini's unborn child, who came because of Deepak.
 Raju confesses his fraud to Malti, and she forgives him.
 Hoshiyar Chand and Malti help Raju and Deepak to stop Mahesh from killing Gajendra.
 Once he gains consciousness, Gajendra announces that since Raju saved his life, he is like a son to him.
 Shalini also announces her love for Deepak.
 When Hoshiyar Chand cries about his sons-in-law being a porter and a mechanic, Shaadiram Gharjode arrives and tells Hoshiyar Chand that it was bound to happen to someone so arrogant and proud of his wealth.
 Gharjode explains that for a happy marriage, wealth isn't needed - love is.